Another Mother for Peace, Inc., is a California non-profit corporation with several purposes:

 Another Mother for Peace does not take positions on issues other than Peace.
 The organization is non-partisan – it supports no political party, but urges members to support peace candidates of their own choice.

-Another Mother for Peace was founded in 1967 by a group of women strongly opposed to the war in Vietnam.
+Another Mother for Peace was founded in 1967 by a group of women, headed by Barbara Avedon, strongly opposed to the war in Vietnam.
 Their mission was to create a non-partisan, non-profit organization “to educate women to take an active role in eliminating war as a means of solving disputes between nations, people and ideologies.”
 Dedicated to the principle that war is obsolete, AMP encouraged its members to do Peace Homework by writing to elected government officials to express their desire for peace.

 The Another Mother for Peace Sunflower Logo